 Groups run by North Korean defectors and other campaigners have for decades sent anti-Pyongyang leaflets - alongside food, medicine, money, mini radios and USB sticks containing South Korean news and dramas - into the North, usually by balloon or in bottles on border rivers.

-On 5th December, Human Rights Watch condemned the amendments saying it would violate South Koreans’ rights to freedom of expression and would make engaging in humanitarianism and human rights activism a criminal offence.
+Activists and human rights groups condemned the amendments saying it has too broad a scope, would violate South Koreans’ rights to freedom of expression and would make engaging in human rights activism a criminal offence.

 In May 2021, the law, which took effect in March 2021, was used against a well-known North Korean defector, Park Sang-hak, the first known violation of the law.
 His group had announced they had sent 10 balloons loaded with 500,000 leaflets and 5,000 one-dollar bills to North Korea at the end of April 2021.

 Park said he wanted North Koreans to know the truth about the Kim Jong Un dictatorship and for North Koreans to rise up against his regime.
 The leaflets criticise the Kims’ dynastic rule.
 The dollar bills encourage people to pick up the leaflets.

 The President of South Korea publicly spoke out against such actions and within hours, on 16th May 2021, Park’s office was raided and he was arrested and questioned.
 Park could be fined up to 30 million won (about USD 27,000) or sentenced to three years in prison.